Your Personal Librarian

 Personal librarians are assigned based on your area of study.
 Call, email. set up an appointment or just stop by –your librarian is here to help you with any questions you might have about your research or anything library related.

-Biology, Chemistry, Mathematics, Music & Physics: Lori Pesik
+Biology, Chemistry, GIS, Mathematics, Computer Science & Physics: Lori Pesik

-First Year Experience, English/World Languages, and Social Science (Criminal Justice, Political Science, & Sociology): Kate Johnson
+First Year Experience, English/World Languages, Psychology, and Social Sciences (Criminal Justice, Political Science, & Sociology): Kate Johnson

 Reserve a Group Study Room